collective-soundworks/soundworks/README.md

 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
 - A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
 We would refer to this type of client as `env`, standing for “environment”.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

-In summary, a client that connects to the root URL of the application is called a `player`, the default namespace.
-All other types of clients access the server through a URL that concatenates the root URL of the application and the namespace of the client type.
+We refer to the URL extensions corresponding to the different kinds of clients as `namespaces`.
+The `/player` namespace is the default namespace of the application.
+All other types of clients access the server through a URL that concatenates the root URL of the application and the namespace of the client type such as `conductor` and `env`.

 ### A *Soundworks* scenario is exclusively made of modules

 A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to one step of the scenario.
 On the client side, each module implements a `.start()` and a `.done()` method.
-We launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` when the duty of the module is done.
+We launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` to hand over the control the following module.
+This way, modules can be executed in series and/or in parallel according to a given application scenario.

-As an example, let's say that a scenario works as follows when a `player` connects to the server (through the URL `http://my.server.address:port/`):
+As an example, a scenario could provide the following interactions when a `player` connects to the server through the root URL:

-- The player gets a `welcome` message (*e.g.* “Welcome to the performance!”).
+- The player’s smartphone displays a `welcome` message (*e.g.* “Welcome to the performance!”).
 When the player clicks on the screen…
-- … the player receives some `checkin` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
+- the player receives some `checkin` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
 Finally, when these are done…
-- … the player joins the `performance`.
+- the player joins the `performance`.

 Each of these steps corresponds to a module.
-Thus, on the client side, this scenario would be implemented as follows.
+On the client side, this scenario would be implemented as follows.

 ```javascript
 /* Client side */